FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Feature-Model-Editor/Feature-Diagram.md

 ## 2.iii Constraints Auto-Layout

-Unless not specifically selected, FeatureIDE will automatically position the constraints.
-The positioning depends on the kind of the Layout-Algorithm, an example is given in the images below.
+Unless not specifically selected, FeatureIDE will automatically position the constraints depending on the position of the root element and on the layout-algorithm selected.
+Two examples are given below.

 ### 2.iiia Vertical Layout Example
 <p align="center">